 The OMMP ( Oregon Medical Marijuana Program) allows individuals with certain debilitating medical conditions to obtain and use marijuana for medical purposes.
 People can only become OMMP cardholders when they have statements from qualified attending physicians that verify that marijuana use could relieve their symptoms.
 The cardholders, their caregivers, and growers are protected from state prosecution for their marijuana-related activity.

 In order to maintain this protection, cardholders must comply with the program's rules, which prohibit them from:

 Are you being prosecuted even though you have the right to use or grow medical marijuana under the OMMP?
 If so, you should call us so we can help you stand up for your rights and take aggressive steps to avoid an undeserved conviction!

 When your future is on the line because of marijuana-related charges, you can turn to us for quality legal assistance.

-Contact The Law Office of Siefman & Pond at (503) 726-1716 to learn about your rights and legal options.
+Contact Siefman Law LLC at (503) 395-2135 to learn about your rights and legal options.
 Schedule your free consultation today!